 Every process within your organization should be enhanced by the software used – not the other way around.
 Your business systems and processes should promote productivity and efficiency, which will ultimately lead to business growth and profitability.

 Why is this so important?
 First, a successful business relies on the people behind the software.
 They drive the processes.
 Business growth is usually contingent on good processes, people and software that helps put things in perspective.
 Management must recognize how one fuels the other.
 Businesses must have useful software that helps make things better, not cumbersome.
-Additionally, as the business grows, the systems and processes that once worked will need to be revamped to handle these changes.
+Additionally, as the business grows, the systems and processes that once worked will need to be revamped with business process re-engineering to handle these changes.

 One of the main things businesses realize after they have tried a number of out-of-the-box systems is that they don’t all work for them.
 There are some functions that work well, but the overall functionality is usually lacking in many ways.
 Additionally, the costs for consistent upgrades and changes to the system start to add up.
 What once was something that seemed compatible with the company usually turns out to be something that may be a waste of money.

 Getting a software solution that helps drive your business is always the best way to solve problems before they start to occur.
-When business implement custom software, they are able to get it tailored to their needs.
+When businesses implement custom business software, they are able to get it tailored to their needs.
 When the software is built, there is an assessment done to evaluate what is needed, the objectives of the business, growth expectations and employee user feedback.
 When all these variables are used to create the software, the outcome will be one that can help the bottom line.

 It doesn’t make sense to change your business processes for software that would not work for you.
 The most sensible option would be to engage experts in the field that understand how customization can help enhance the business.
 From the onset, there should be ample consideration given to scalability and business growth.
 This should be one of the main objectives in the strategy.